littlenag/silhouette-play-react-seed/README.md

 ```

 You can open `http://localhost:9000` which redirects you to `http://localhost:5000`.
 Or you open the UI directly
 with `http://localhost:5000`.
-(Note that mongo must be already started)
+(Note that H2 is configured by default.)

 ### Run in stage mode